-The trail to Gurusangpo Cave in Mustang was littered with blue asters, little purple rhododendrons, and the rare roscoe lily, as two trekkers slowly made their way past the avalanche debris, up the slippery slope, and to the famous cave.
-It was July of 2014 and the day was as overcast as it could be.
-However for a few minutes, the clouds would lift and Mt.
-Dhaulagiri, the seventh highest mountain in the world, would light up the eyes of the two trekkers.
-Their hearts and feet would stop for a few moments as they stood in awe at the mighty Dhaulagiri Icefall and the beautiful Dhaulagiri.
+The trail to Gurusangpo Cave in Mustang is littered with blue asters, little purple rhododendrons, and the rare roscoe lily, as trekkers slowly make their way past the avalanche debris, up the slippery slope, and to the famous cave.
+It is as overcast as it can be.
+However for a few minutes, the clouds lift and Mt.
+Dhaulagiri, the seventh highest mountain in the world, lights up the eyes of the trekkers.
+Their hearts and feet stop for a few moments as they stand in awe at the mighty Dhaulagiri Icefall and the beautiful Dhaulagiri.

-Once at the cave, these two trekkers met a great Lama.
-They told him that they wanted to write about this beautiful place.
-He, in turn, poked fun at people who come to visit the mountains, take a picture or two and think they understand it all.
-He challenged the two trekkers to touch and feel the cave and explain its significance.
-A friendly debate ensued, and in the end, the trekkers realized that to create something beautiful the water has to dance with the rocks and the masculine has to merge with the feminine.
+Once at the cave, these trekkers meet a great Lama.
+They tell him that they want to write about this beautiful place.
+He, in turn, pokes fun at people who come to visit the mountains, take a picture or two and think they understand it all.
+He challenges the trekkers to touch and feel the cave and explain its significance.
+A friendly debate ensued, and in the end, the trekkers realize that to create something beautiful the water has to dance with the rocks and the masculine has to merge with the feminine.

 Such is the nature of mountains and mountain people.
 It is impossible to walk among these lofty peaks, rub shoulders with these hardy people, and come back unchanged.
 The solitude of the mountain landscape and the simplicity of the mountain people silence our mind, deflates our ego, challenges our priorities, and helps us to come closer to ourselves.
 As John Muir says, “Thousands of tired, nerve-shaken, over-civilized people are beginning to find out that going to the mountains is going home; that wildness is a necessity.”
 HoneyGuide is an attempt to help thousands more discover this truth.